Skip the lines! Book your tickets online and print your tickets at home. Or, consider an off-site ticket outlet.

 Audubon Zoo entrance is located at 6500 Magazine Street in Uptown New Orleans.
 The Zoo is handicap accessible.

-Restrooms are located near the Zoo front gate, inside of Zoofari Cafe, near the Carousel, near Audubon's Dinosaur Adventure, and inside of the Cajun Ballroom in the Louisiana Swamp Exhibit.
+Restrooms are located near the Zoo front gate, inside of Zoofari Cafe, near the Carousel, near the Reptile Encounter, and inside of the Cajun Ballroom in the Louisiana Swamp Exhibit.

 The Information Booth is located near the Zoo front entrance where facility maps, daily schedules and other information is available.